The Golden Circle Iceland is a classic driving loop with impressive attractions: waterfalls, national park, geyser…

 For more photos and planning information, check out my article dedicated to the Gullfoss Waterfall Iceland.

 Laugarvatn is a small lake not far from Thingvellir National park.
 The population is mainly on the west side.
 The lake as a geothermal spring.
-So it is a great swimming spot with warm water all year round.
+So, it is a great swimming spot with warm water all year round.

 The waterfall is located between Laugarvatn and Geysir.

 Apavatn a 13km2 lake, a large flat area good for fishing.
 It is not the most photogenic.

-Near the town of Faxi is the waterfall Faxifoss.
+Near the town of Faxi is the waterfall of Faxifoss.
 A gravel road will take you to this waterfall where you can admire and fish salmons.
 On its side is a salmon ladder to help them move upstream.